kylecorry31/kylecorry31.github.io/src/research/global-tide-model.md

 ## Background

 ### Tidal harmonics
 Tides can be represented by "harmonic constituents," which are a series of waves defined by their amplitudes, phases, and speeds.
-By combining these waves, we can generate a final waveform that represents water level changes.
-From this waveform, the times of high and low tide can be determined as the local extrema.
+By combining these waves, we can generate a final waveform that represents the water level.
+The times of high and low tide can be determined as the local extrema of this waveform.

-Harmonics correspond to real-world factors such as the position of the Earth relative to the Sun and Moon, as well as shallow-water interactions.
-There are dozens of official tidal harmonics, but the EOT20 dataset uses 17 primary harmonics, which account for the majority of tidal motion.
+Harmonic constituents correspond to real-world factors such as the position of the Earth relative to the Sun and Moon, as well as shallow-water interactions.
+Constituents are defined by a constant speed, which represents the frequency of the associated wave.
+For example, the S2 (solar semidiurnal) speed is 30 degrees / hour, which corresponds to a 12 hour period (half a day).
+The phase and amplitude of each of these constituents varies by location and are calculated through frequency analysis of water level.

-To transform harmonics into water levels, we need to know the position of each wave at a reference time.
-This position can be calculated using equilibrium arguments (V) and nodal modulation factors (u and f).
-These factors are derived from the positions of the Sun and Moon relative to the Earth on a given date (typically the start of a year).
-Many libraries can precompute these constants.
+Before the tidal harmonics can be transformed into water levels, a correction/reference for each constituent wave needs to be calculated.
+These factors let us choose a reference start date (say January 1, 2025 0h UTC) and they account for changes to the Sun-Earth-Moon system over time.
+Once we choose a start date, we can precompute and embed these as constants.

 For each constituent, the following information is required:

-- **Speed**: Constant for each constituent.
+- **Speed**: The definition of the constituent (constant).
-- **Amplitude**: Varies by location for each constituent.
+- **Amplitude**: The (half) height of the wave (varies by location).
-- **Phase**: Varies by location for each constituent.
+- **Phase**: The phase shift (offset) of the wave (varies by location).
-- **V**: Constant for each constituent.
-- **u**: Constant for each constituent.
-- **f**: Constant for each constituent.
+- **V + u**: The phase correction of the constituent when t = 0, used to specify a start date (varies over time, can be precalculated as a constant with decent accuracy).
+- **f**: The amplitude correction of the wave at a given time (varies over time, can be precalculated as a constant with decent accuracy).

 Finally, the water level can be calculated as follows:

 <code>t = (currentTime - jan_1_2025_0utc).seconds
 level = 0
-for h in harmonics
+for c in constituents
-  level += h.f * h.amplitude * cos(h.speed * t + h.u + h.V - h.phase)</code>
+  level += c.f * c.amplitude * cos(c.speed * t + c.V + c.u - c.phase)</code>

 ## Solution